-Advanced study of the design of work systems with emphasis on the human operator and his role in the work system.
+Advanced study of the design of work systems with emphasis on the human operator and that role in the work system.

 I.Sy.E.
 6219.
-Human Factors Engineering
+Human Factors Engineering 3-0-3.

-Application of information on man's capabilities and limitations in the design process.
+Application of information on human capabilities and limitations in the design process.
 Design problems are used to aid understanding of application of human factors data.

 I.Sy.E.
 6220.
-Work Physiology 3-0-3.
+Work Physiology